dansholds/grapple-comps-min/content/posts/14390-grapplers-grand-prix-fairfield-winter-bjj-gi-nogi-absulute.md

 Ø
 In
-the case of tiebreakers, the following algorithm will be utilized in order:
-Most Wins > Most Submissions > Head To Head Match > Most Points Scored.
+the case of tiebreakers, the following algorithm will be utilized in order- Most Wins > Most Submissions > Head To Head Match > Most Points Scored.